 An Experienced Estate Planning Attorney Who Listens

-If you do not have an estate plan in place — or if you have not reviewed your plan in several years — how your legacy will be distributed may not match your interests.
-In the absence of a plan, Florida laws take over to dictate who will get your assets.
-The laws do not take into account your desires, individual family dynamics, or even the well-being of your loved ones in directing how your property will be distributed.
+If you do not have an estate plan in place — or if you have not had periodic reviews — how your legacy will be distributed may not match your interests.
+In the absence of an estate plan, Florida estate laws take over to dictate who will get your assets.
+This legal process does not take into account your desires, individual family dynamics, complicated situations, or even the well-being of your loved ones in directing how your property will be distributed.

-At the Law Office of Amy B. Van Fossen, P.A., in Melbourne, Florida, we have guided families in all economic brackets and age groups through the process of creating a plan to protect assets for more than a decade, creating plans to protect assets while helping to minimize or eliminate the probate process.
-Because each family is unique, it is critical for you to work with a knowledgeable lawyer to craft the plan best suited to your needs and who will be with you through the entire process.
-We meticulously work with each client to create the legal documents to comprehensively meet their individual goals.
+At The Law Office of Amy B. Van Fossen, P.A., in Melbourne, Florida, provides legal advice to families in all economic brackets and age groups.
+Our estate attorneys have guided families through the estate planning process for more than a decade, creating plans to protect assets while helping to minimize or eliminate probate.
+Because each family’s financial situation is unique, it is critical for you to work with an experienced attorney to craft the plan best suited to your needs and who will be with you through the entire process.
+We meticulously work with each client to create the estate planning documents that comprehensively meet your individual goals.
 Learn more about Estate Planning at one of our Estate Planning Workshops.

 The Five Most Important Estate Planning Documents

 1. Revocable Living Trust

 A Revocable Living Trust is a written document that is created during your lifetime for the protection, management, and distribution of assets should you become incapacitated, challenged by the symptoms of aging, or pass away.
-By stating your beneficiary designations, a Revocable Living Trust indicates how you, the estate owner, want your transfer of assets to occur upon your death, and it can be amended or revoked during your lifetime.
+By stating your beneficiary designations, a Revocable Living Trust indicates how you, the trust owner, want your transfer of assets to occur upon your death, and it can be amended or revoked during your lifetime.

 2. Last Will and Testament